Akshaya-vc/SubsPays/README.md

 ## Accomplishments that we are proud of:

 ## What we learned:
+### Ephemeral:
-## Rishabh: I was a complete begineer in app dev, so over the course of this hack I have gained some insight into the domain
+I was a complete begineer in app dev, so over the course of this hack I have gained some insight into the domain

 ## Important URLs:
 Figma -> https://www.figma.com/file/oqBR9ID1QGB5iUslsRJu9N/Dusk-Orange?node-id=0%3A1